Flip Simmons

-Notably, he has performed with artists such as George Benson, Josh Groban, John Farnham, Delta Goodrem, Natalie Bassingthwaighte and the Rogue Traders, Christine Anu, Paulini, Sharon and Christine Muscat (Sister2Sister), Rob Guest, internet sensation Miranda Sings.
+Notably, he has performed with artists including George Benson, Josh Groban, John Farnham, Delta Goodrem, Natalie Bassingthwaighte and the Rogue Traders, Christine Anu, Paulini, Sharon and Christine Muscat (Sister2Sister), Rob Guest, internet sensation Miranda Sings.

-He is of English, Filipino, Irish, Spanish and Swedish heritage and is known to sing in multiple languages and genres.
+Simmons is of English, Filipino, Irish, Spanish and Swedish heritage and is known to sing in multiple languages and genres.
 He has supported artists such as Anthony Castelo, Hajji Alejandro, Hannah Villame and the late Yoyoy Villame, on their Australian tours.

 Film and television

 Film and television credits include; AFI Award winning Lantana, The ARIA Music Awards, The Helpmann Awards, Good Morning Australia, Midday, Mornings with Kerri-Anne and Celebrate!
 Christmas in the Capital, along with number of short films and music videos.

-In New York in 2001, Flip had castings for the Broadway and American touring companies of RENT for the roles of Angel and Mark, during which, his audition process was broadcast in a television special on the musical on America's Fox Network.
+In New York in 2001, Simmons had castings for the Broadway and American touring companies of RENT for the roles of Angel and Mark, during which his audition process was broadcast in a television special on the musical on America's Fox Network.